 Armstrong, Grant, and Corinne Hutchinson.
 2008.
 The personal dative construction in Appalachian English.
 Ms., Georgetown University.

 Conroy, Anastasia.
 2007.
 The personal dative in Appalachian English as a reﬂexive pronoun.
-In University of Maryland Working Papers in Linguistics, ed.
-Akira Omaki, Ivan Ortega-Santos, Jon Sprouse, and Matthew Wagers, volume 16, 63–88.
-The University of Maryland Department of Linguistics.
+In Akira Omaki, Ivan Ortega-Santos, Jon Sprouse, and Matthew Wagers [eds.]
+University of Maryland Working Papers in Linguistics, volume 16, 63–88.

 Haddad, Youssef A. 2010.
 Why personal datives are not anaphors.
 Manuscript, University of Florida.